zeiss-microscopy/OAD/Machine_Learning/docs/importing_external_networks_in_ZEN.md

 To use the trained model to analyse an image there are two main options

-1. directly create an Image Analysis Setting based on the model (no class hierachy, but very simple)
+1. directly create an Image Analysis Setting based on the model (no class hierarchy, but very simple)
-2. assign the trained model to s specfic class inside a customized image analyssis setting (shown below)
+2. assign the trained model to s specific class inside a customized image analysis setting (shown below)

 The crucial step (when not using option 1) is the Select the correct **`Class Segmentation Method`** inside the Image Analysis Wizard.

 <img src="../docs/demo_notebook_czmodel/mdpics/zen_import_model_IA1.png" >

-Use the **`Select Model`** function to assign the trained model and the actual **class** (from the trained model) of interes to assign the model / class to the respective object inside the image analysis setting.
+Use the **`Select Model`** function to assign the trained model and the actual **class** (from the trained model) of interest to assign the model / class to the respective object inside the image analysis setting.

 <img src="../docs/demo_notebook_czmodel/mdpics/zen_import_model_IA2.png" >

 Now the trained model will be used to segment the image.
-The built-in ZEN Tiling Client automatically to chucnk the image and deal with cmplex dimensions, like Use the **`Scenes`** etc.
+The built-in ZEN Tiling Client automatically to chunk the image and deal with complex dimensions, like Use the **`Scenes`** etc.

 Additional Porst-Processing option, incl. a Minimum Confidence Threshold can be applied to further refine the results.